Your bag is empty

 There is a lot that we now know about how THC in particular can affect nausea and vomiting reflexes.
 On the other hand, other mechanisms through which cannabis suppresses nausea are under investigation.
 One area of intense research is CBD.

 Prior research has shown that CBD can suppress pain and relieve anxiety in general.
 CBD can also be used to support the anti-nausea effects of THC and can help to mitigate some of the side effects of high THC use as well.
+As a result, using weed for nausea is an increasingly popular treatment method for people dealing with disease or illness.

 Scientists are hard at work discovering how CBD can help with nausea directly too.
 Initial evidence actually suggests that another cannabinoid related to CBD called CBDA has strong anti-nausea effects.
 The researchers compared CBD with CBDA and found that the latter was actually more effective than regular CBD in regards to anti-nausea effects.
 As CBDA shows promise as a treatment for nausea, further research is needed to elucidate its potential.